Nitya2503/Node_Nginx_Docker_Project/README.md

 # Node_Nginx_Docker_Project

 # Introduction:
 Node.JS is a runtime environment, it is software that allows applications written in javascript to be executed on the underlying OS.
+Nginx is an open source HTTP Web server and reverses the proxy server.
+Nginx has considered as the popular Web server behind the Apache Web server and Microsoft’s IIS.

 # Pre-configurations needed: